ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/_review.md

             kvmtool supports the creation of realm guests that conform with the Arm RME specification.
     - questions:
         question: >
-            An application running in the realm inherits its confidential protection.
+            An application running in the Realm inherits its confidential protection.
         answers:
             - "True"
             - "False"